OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 ## add-in commands

 **Add-in commands** are UI elements, such as buttons and menus, that extend the Office UI for your add-in.
 When users select an add-in command element, they initiate actions such as running JavaScript code or displaying the add-in in a task pane.
 Add-in commands let your add-in look and feel like a part of Office, which gives users more confidence in your add-in.
-See [Add-in commands for Excel, PowerPoint, and Word](../design/add-in-commands.md) to learn more.
+See [Add-in commands for Excel, PowerPoint, and Word](../design/add-in-commands.md) and [Add-in commands for Outlook](../outlook/add-in-commands-for-outlook.md) to learn more.

 See also: [ribbon, ribbon button](#ribbon-ribbon-button).